al-swaiti/ComfyUI-OllamaGemini/README.md

    pip install pip install google-genai google-generativeai openai>=1.3.0 anthropic>=0.8.0 requests>=2.31.0 vtracer>=0.6.0 dashscope>=1.13.6 Pillow>=10.0.0 scipy>=1.10.0 opencv-python transformers>=4.30.0 torch torchaudio
    ```

-   For full audio processing support (especially MP3 files), you may need additional codecs:
-   - **Linux**: `sudo apt-get install ffmpeg libavcodec-extra`
-   - **macOS**: `brew install ffmpeg --with-libvorbis --with-sdl2 --with-theora`
-   - **Windows**: Install ffmpeg from [ffmpeg.org](https://ffmpeg.org/download.html)

 3. Restart ComfyUI

-### Note on Examples
-The examples folder is excluded from the repository clone by default to reduce download size.
-If you want to see the example images and videos, you can:

-1. View them directly on the [GitHub repository page](https://github.com/al-swaiti/ComfyUI-OllamaGemini)
-2. Download individual examples from the [examples folder](https://github.com/al-swaiti/ComfyUI-OllamaGemini/tree/main/examples) as needed
 </details>

 <details open>